Physiotherapy in Waterdown and Flamborough for Wrist

 Where is the scaphoid bone of the wrist?

 The anatomy of the wrist joint is extremely complex, probably the most complex of all the joints in the body.
-The joint is actually a collection of many joints and many bones.
+The joint is actually a collection of .
 These joints and bones let us use our hands in many ways.
 The wrist must be extremely mobile to give our hands a full range of motion.
 At the same time, the wrist must provide the strength for heavy gripping.

 The wrist is made up of eight separate small bones, called the: